I Tested 8 GLP-1 Tracker Apps. Only Two Actually Build Habits.

 - The deepest food database and macro tracking of any app on this list

-- Massive community of active users
+- Massive active community

-- Available on both iOS and Android
+- Available on iPhone and Android

 Limitations: